chemotronix/Hedera-Hackathon/README.md

 # 🌍 Chemotronix – Smart Contracts for Sustainable Energy (Hedera Hackathon Submission)
-🚀 Project Overview
-Chemotronix is building decentralized clean energy solutions using Hedera’s smart contracts.
+## Project Overview: Chemotronix is building decentralized clean energy solutions using Hedera’s smart contracts.
 Our submission demonstrates how renewable energy transactions, carbon credits, and energy-sharing agreements can be securely managed on the Hedera network, ensuring transparency, traceability, and low-cost operations.
 We believe the future of clean energy depends on trustless systems that guarantee fairness, accountability, and efficiency—values that Hedera makes possible.

 ❓ Problem Statement
 Energy access in emerging markets faces challenges: